ianmacartney/embeddings-in-convex/README.md

 - OpenAI API for creating vector embeddings.
 - Convex for storing application data and running server-side functions.

+Work planned:
+- [ ] Add a python script that scrapes URLs and imports the data.
+- [x] Add a node script that imports local files (.pdf, .md, .txt).
+- [ ] Allow picking which sources to use in a ChatGPT prompt, and what template to use, to iterate on templates.
+- [ ] Configuration to fetch the most 20, 40, or 80 documents when searching (hard-coded to 10 currently).

 ## Setup

 ### Prerequisites: